J-CF-Leung/Study_Vault/Physics/Special relativity.md

 - Just as _Euclidean distance_ is fundamental to geometry in flat [[Geometric principles in Newtonian mechanics|3-space]], the interval is fundamental to the geometry of _spacetime, or Minkowski space_

-## Tensor algebra in Minkowski spacenot done
+## Tensor algebra in Minkowski space
-due after today
-due before in one week
-short mode
-hide edit button
-hide backlink
 - Many [[Geometric principles in Newtonian mechanics|definitions in 3-space]] still _apply_
 - A _tensor_ $\textbf{T}(\_,\_)$ is still a _real-valued linear function of vectors_ in Minkowski spacetime
 	- The _rank_ is still the number of vectors needed to produce a _scalar_
 - The _inner/dot product_ of two 4-vectors is still:
 $$\vec{A}\cdot\vec{B}\equiv\frac{1}{4}\left[(\vec{A}+\vec{B})^2-(\vec{A}-\vec{B})^2\right]$$
 	- where the squared length is simply the _interval_
+- Like in Euclidean 3-space, the _inner product_ is as _frame-independent_ as the _4-vectors themselves_

 - The _metric tensor_ in spacetime is still a _rank 2 tensor_ for 2 4-vectors:
 $$\textbf{g}(\vec{A},\vec{B})=\vec{A}\cdot\vec{B}$$
 - Then any vector is then a _rank 1 tensor_